L596241/L596241/README.md

-# Hello, I'm Lars Erik Risholm 👋
+# Hello world, My name is Lars Erik Risholm 👋 I'm from Norway 🇳🇴

 I'm an enthusiastic Computer Engineering Student, always ready for new adventures.